Gaustatoppen and Gaustabanen with Kids: Norway's Most Unusual Mountain Experience

 For a really authentic Norwegian cabin experience, these traditional wooden lodges sit right on the edge of the lake near the hiking trails.
 They offer spectacular views of the mountain and give your kids plenty of outdoor space to run around safely without worrying about busy roads.
 They are fairly basic but incredibly cosy, and lighting a real fire after a freezing day on the summit is exactly what a family mountain holiday is all about.
 There is something truly magical about bundling the kids up in their blankets and watching the sun set over the water right from your own private wooden porch.

-Our daughter's main takeaway from the whole day was the cardamom waffles.
-To be completely fair to her, as well as holding the impressive title of Norway's highest waffles, they are also absolutely delicious!
+It's great being outdoors in nature with my daughter but her favourite part of our whole stay were the cardamom waffles.
+To be completely fair to her, as well as holding the impressive title of Norway's highest waffles, they were also absolutely delicious!

 For our full Norway road trip itinerary from Oslo to Bergen, read our Norway Road Trip: The Perfect Scandinavian Adventure with Kids.
 For what to do at the end of the road trip, our Top Things to Do in Bergen with a Toddler guide covers everything from the fjord cruise to Mount Fløyen!